New Park Use Permit - Commercial Filming

 - Businesses must either be licensed to do business in British Columbia, or if licensed/incorporated outside of British Columbia (considered to be 'extra-provincial companies') must be in compliance with section 375 of the Business Corporations Act to operate in British Columbia.

-- Extra-provincial societies must be registered under the Society Act in British Columbia in order to hold a park use permit or resource use permit.
+- Extra-provincial societies must be registered under the Societies Act in British Columbia in order to hold a park use permit or resource use permit.
 An extra-provincial society is a society or association formed outside British Columbia, and includes a branch of that society or association.

 - A park use permit holder is responsible for abiding by the terms and conditions of the permit document provided.